Ben Caldwell (filmmaker): Career

 Caldwell taught several years at CalArts and became a major force in CAP (Community Arts Partnership).
 In 1984, he founded KAOS Network, a community arts center dedicated to providing training on digital arts, media arts and multi-media, at the heart of Leimert Park, historic center of the Los Angeles jazz culture, now hosting a diverse multi-ethnic multimedia arts center.
-KAOS Network was designed to empower the youth of the community and is the only organization of its kind in South Central Los Angeles where inner-city youths can participate in hands-on courses in video production, animation, web-site development, video teleconferencing, CD ROM production, and use of the Internet.
-KAOS is also home to WORDshop, a weekly workshop for hip-hop artists, dancers, singers and visual artists.
-Each week over 150 youths participate in workshops and programs at the center.
+KAOS Network was designed to empower the youth of the community and is the only organization of its kind in South Central Los Angeles where inner-city youths can participate in hands-on courses in video production, animation, website development, video teleconferencing, CD-ROM production, and use of the Internet.
+KAOS is also home to WORDshop, a weekly workshop for hip-hop artists, dancers, singers, and visual artists.
+Each week, over 150 youths participate in workshops and programs at the center.
 In addition to these workshops, KAOS Network has videotaped community events and produced documentaries for the state of California.
-KAOS Network is committed to creating a community of young people who are dedicated to learning new technologies, acquiring employable skills and participating in digital arts and new media training.
+KAOS Network is committed to creating a community of young people who are dedicated to learning new technologies, acquiring employable skills, and participating in digital arts and new media training.

 “For Whose Entertainment” is another piece by Caldwell that is yet to be distributed.
-Co-Produced by Artie Ivie, this film is a critique on Black comedians and their work.
-Caldwell poses the question of who are Black comedians attempting to appeal to and entertain the most, Black audiences or white audiences?
+Co-Produced by Artie Ivie, this film is a critique of Black comedians and their work.
+Caldwell poses the question of who Black comedians are attempting to appeal to and entertain the most, Black audiences or white audiences?
 Caldwell acknowledges this piece as a piece full of anger and discontent with the social norms surrounding Black comedy and has yet to share it with others.
 Howard University has expressed interest in using this film as a means to show film students the mixed feelings about Black comedy.